 Shariful Islam, MD, MPH, MHR

-Center for Control of Chronic Diseases, International Center for Diarrhoeal Diseases Research, Bangladesh; Center for International Health, Ludwig-Maximilians University, Germany
+Center for International Health, Ludwig-Maximilians University, München, Germany

 Dr. Shariful Islam is currently the Senior Research Investigator at the Center for Control of Chronic Diseases (CCCD), International Center for Diarrhoeal Diseases Research, Bangladesh (ICDDR,B) and PhD Fellow at the Center for International Health (CIH), Ludwig-Maximilians-Universität (LMU), Munich, Germany.
 He is also a Faculty for Course on Advanced Research Methods at ICDDR,B, an Adjunct Faculty at the Department of Biostatistics, James P. Grant School of Public Health, BRAC University, Dhaka, Bangladesh and Bangladesh University of Health Science (BUHS), Bangladesh.
 He has a bachelor’s degree in Medicine from Dhaka University, a Master of Public Health degree and is a doctoral student in Medical Research-International Health from the University of Munich, Germany.
 Previously, Dr. Islam worked as a Team Leader and Medical Officer in UNDP Bangladesh, International Health Advisor, WHO, Project Officer, GiZ and Clinical Trial Physician, Texas Tech University, Lubbock, USA.